chaimgingold/Tabla/docs/bugs.md

 	- To repro: play pinball, then switch to anim; cube maps still around...???
 Or just the active seletion?

 ## Minor Bugs
-- Use Scissor Rect on Pop up menu.
+- [x] Use Scissor Rect on Pop up menu.
 Refactor code in PipelineStageView::draw() to be reusable.
+	- [ ] Button is clipped, but not menu.

 # Game Worlds